Breast-Conserving Surgery Candidates Can Opt for Neoadjuvant Radiochemotherapy

 Changed

-Disclosures: This study was supported by the National Cancer Institute of the US National Institutes of Health and others.
-Five authors declared receiving grants from or having other ties with various sources.
+Disclosures: This study was supported by the US National Cancer Institute, National Institutes of Health.
+The authors declared no conflicts of interest.

 Publications